danielyxie/bitburner/markdown/bitburner.singularity.checkfactioninvitations.md

 string\[\]

-Array with the name of all Factions you currently have oustanding invitations from.
+Array with the name of all Factions you currently have outstanding invitations from.

 ## Remarks

 RAM cost: 3 GB \* 16/4/1

-Returns an array with the name of all Factions you currently have oustanding invitations from.
+Returns an array with the name of all Factions you currently have outstanding invitations from.